Shubham6597/Saarthi/README.md

 # Saarthi

-The repository is done as for SaarthiInterview Process for Frontend Engineer(Intern).
+This repository is uploaded as Assignment for Saarthi Interview Process for Frontend Engineer(Intern).

+Technology Used: HTML/CSS/JavaScript